Open

 Who is eligible?

-- Professional artists in disciplines supported by the CALQ
+- Professional artists in CALQ-supported disciplines.

-- Independent curators in visual arts, arts and crafts, architectural research, digital arts, and film and video art
+- Independent curators in visual arts, arts and crafts, architectural research, digital arts, and film and video art.

 Who is not eligible